-On top of being difficult to maintain, Selenium also doesn’t provide you with any test reporting or troubleshooting capabilities, making failed tests difficult and timely to fix.
+In addition to being difficult to maintain, Selenium doesn’t provide you with any test reporting or troubleshooting capabilities, making failed tests difficult and time-consuming to fix.

 Last, because it’s open-source, you won’t be able to get fast and targeted professional help if you run into technical problems, which can be a deal-breaker for enterprises dealing with sensitive operations.